 My favorite way to eat this coconut oil granola is as a snack and spoon it up dry, right into my mouth!
 If it sits in the fridge or in the cupboard it is too tempting to not snack on it.
 For that reason I keep it stashed in the downstairs freezer.
-It is much less convenient there.
-Out of sight, out of mind?
+It is much less convenient there and I don’t over-indulge.

 In the past, I have spent many a-dollar on boxes of breakfast cereal and it was not only a breakfast food but the kids loved cereal and milk for an after-school snack as well.

 I never realized that those boxes of cereal were so un-healthy and full of sugar, preservatives and bad fats.
 Granola was a cereal that I never bought on a regular basis, partly because it was so pricey but also it was usually a small container and was gobbled up so quickly!

 I adapted this recipe for coconut oil granola from the book, “The Coconut Oil Miracle, by Bruce Fife, C.N., N.D.
 I have reduced proportions of the coconut oil as well as the honey and added my own variety of dried fruits and nuts.

 About five years ago I read the book “The Coconut Oil Miracle” and I know that all my friends and family must have become so weary of me raving about the virtues of coconut oil.